krystofl/krystofl.github.io/_posts/2022-01-22-inca-trail-to-machu-picchu.md

   title="Machu Picchu from the top of Huayna Picchu" caption="Machu Picchu from the top of Huayna Picchu" %}

 [Machu Picchu](https://en.wikipedia.org/wiki/Machu_Picchu) was built by the Incas around 1450 as an estate for the emperor Pachacuti, but abandoned about a century later at the time of the Spanish conquest.
-No Europeans visited the site until the 19th century.
+No Europeans visited the site until the 19th century, as far as is known.

 {% include post_image_full_lightbox.html
    filename="20211227-005315-peru-KXL08528.jpg"